Moduli space of genus one curves on cubic threefold: Introduction

 Using this theorem, we can deduce the irreducibility of the components parametrizing free curves in the morphism space:

-{\theorem Let $X$ be a smooth cubic threefold.
+\begin{theorem} Let $X$ be a smooth cubic threefold with $\Pic(X) = \BZ H$.
 Let $E$ be a smooth connected genus one curve general in moduli.
-For $e\geqslant 5$, there is a unique irreducible component of dimension $2e$ in $\Mor(E,X)$ parametrizing free curves of degree $e$. }
+For $e\geqslant 6$, there is a unique irreducible component of dimension $2e$ in $\Mor(E,X)$ parametrizing free curves of $H$-degree $e$. \end{theorem}

 One of the main new techniques we employ in the proof of Theorem \ref{IrredM10} is the following result, which we refer to as the Movable Bend-and-Break.